-This is a garment that can help you withstand the cold, wind, and snow or rain.
-It should contain thick insulation so that your body stays warm even when not in motion, unlike some of the lighter weight insulated jackets that we tested in our Down Jacket and Insulated Jacket reviews.
-Those thinner insulated layers are often part of an integrated system of layers, to give the user ultimate discretion in warmth and perspiration management when used during winter activities.
-The jackets featured in this review, however, are intended to be used as an overcoat, with few or no warm layers needed underneath.
+It is this combination of weather resistance and warmth that sets the jackets in this test apart from other jacket styles such as dedicated down jackets and synthetic insulation jackets.
+Those thinner and less protective pieces are often part of an integrated system of layers to give the user ultimate discretion in warmth and sweat management during winter activities.
+The jackets featured in this review are intended to be used as an all-in-one overcoat, with few or no warm layers needed underneath.

-There are many different types on the market, from stylish insulated trenches to technical puffy jackets meant for outdoor adventures.
-We bought and tested a wide range of styles for our review, and below, we'll break down the different types below and give you some key considerations to look for.
+There are several variations on the winter coat on the market, from stylish insulated trenches to technical puffy jackets meant for outdoor adventures.
+We bought and tested a wide range of styles for our review, and below, we'll break down the different types below and present some key choices to consider.

-The Rab Neutrino Endurance best exemplifies this category and was our favorite to bring on backcountry ski tours and ice climbing missions.
 Can you wear a technical jacket in a casual setting?
-Sure!
+Sure.
 Most manufacturers even offer these garments in more subdued colors, so you don't have to look like a tennis ball if you don't want to.
-Note, however, that these models typically come with a high price tag since you are paying extra for high fill-power down, which won't really make a difference in performance if it's only worn on city streets.
+Note, however, that these models typically come with a high price tag since you are paying extra for lightweight, high fill-power down, which won't make a difference in performance if it's only worn on city streets.
 However, some users in extreme climates need the performance of a technical winter jacket for everyday winter life.
 The Top Pick for Expeditions Feathered Friends Khumbu Parka will be appreciated by both those attempting to climb the world's tallest peaks and those living in the coldest cities in the world.
 And, if you don't care about fashion and need a jacket for both commuting through the city and to keep you warm on your annual ski trip, a technical jacket might be the best option.

 We don't recommend wearing a casual parka in a technical setting.
-While you can get by on the ski hill with a casual model, since the lodge is usually close by, longer excursions in the winter need specific gear for safety and performance reasons.
-While an ultra-warm casual model, like the Canada Goose Expedition Parka, will keep you toasty, but it's hard to move your arms properly due to its bulky design, and is not the parka to bring on a mountaineering trip.
+While you can get by with a relaxed model on the ski hill, since the lodge is usually close by, longer winter excursions demand specific gear for safety and performance reasons.
+An ultra-warm model, like the Canada Goose Expedition Parka, will keep you toasty, but it's hard to move your arms properly due to its bulky design.
+It is not the parka to bring on a mountaineering trip.